Products

 Chemical use

 Aphytis are very effective parasites of scale insects but they are delicate organisms and are easily harmed by pesticides.
-Nutritional sprays, copper fungicides and some miticides are safe for use with aphytis.
+Nutritional sprays, copper fungicides and some miticides are safe for use with Aphytis.

 No synthetic pyrethroids should ever be used.
 Organophosphate and carbamate insecticides are toxic and must also be avoided.
 If the latter are applied, at least four weeks should elapse before the release of parasites.
 If a clean-up spray is warranted for scale control, an application of narrow-range petroleum spray oil is recommended.
 Drift of pesticides from neighbouring blocks should also be prevented.